JoeyShapiro/Kale/NOTES.md

 i would have to update by calls and not objects, because they cant be modified. so i can touch it later i could delete the objects and place the new one, but that seems like a lot of work. yeah better to modify what is there where they match uuid

+keys are wierdc, but allow for unique use would it break with a normal key /shrug